danilo-dessi/skg/README.md

 Please follow this guide to run the code and reproduce our results.

 ### Environments
-Our project uses both Python2.7 and Python3.6 (ensure you have Python 3.6 or above installed.).
+Our project uses both Python 2.7 and Python 3.6 (ensure you have Python 3.6 or above installed.).
 Python2.7 is used to run the Luan Yi et al. tool.

 ### Downloads